cloudxabide/devops/README.md

   * FILES - files such as bash profile, git config, etc...
   * Images - Store the images
   * Scripts - a bunch of shell scripts.
-    NOTE:  [Scripts/check_git_status.sh](Scripts/check_git_status.sh) will run through all of my repos and report their status.
+    NOTE:  [Scripts/check_git_status.sh](Scripts/check_git_status.sh) will run through all of my repos and report their status (or will pull updates).
 Probably useless to most folks.

 ## Notes
-I will self-proclaim that I am (probably) fairly old-school.
-I would just as soon write a bash script, with some crazy awk/sed thing that I spent far too long researching.
-But, I also want to be efficient and valuable to the people I work with/for, so...
-I am adopting a new strategy.

-Expect this to change quite frequently, and quite significantly initially (Winter of 2018/2019).

 WARNING !
 WARNING !
 WARNING...
-I'll say this again, I am just learning how to do this stuff on Mac
   - as with anything you find on the Interwebs, you should be cautious if you deploy anything from my guide here.